Rutgers–Princeton Cannon War: The cannons

-Two Revolutionary War cannons were left on the Princeton campus at the end of the war, although neither of them were used in the Battle of Princeton, as is often claimed.
+Two Revolutionary War cannons were left in Princeton at the end of the war, although neither of them were used in the Battle of Princeton, as is often claimed.
 These cannons have come to be known as "Big Cannon" and "Little Cannon".

 For the War of 1812, Big Cannon was transported to New Brunswick to help defend the city against potential attack by the British, remaining on the Rutgers campus until it was taken back to Princeton in 1836 by the "Princeton Blues", a local militia.
 Unfortunately, the wagon it was being transported in broke down on the outskirts of Princeton, and the cannon did not reach the Princeton campus until 1838 when Leonard Jerome, the maternal grandfather of Winston Churchill, led a large group of students who brought it to Nassau Hall.
 The cannon was planted, muzzle down, in its current location in 1840.
 (Note: Some sources state that Big Cannon was used for training during and after the Civil War (1861–1865) by Rutgers cadets; however, this is inconsistent with the cannon being buried in its current location since 1840.)

 Little Cannon was concealed during the War of 1812, and rendered inoperable several decades later for safety reasons.
 After being on display in the town of Princeton for an unspecified number of years, it was moved to the college campus in 1858 to a location near Big Cannon, and was buried there in 1869.
 Some Rutgers students dug up the cannon in April 1871, but were unsuccessful in taking it away.